KasperKnop/WEB2/02 Functional Programming/README.md

 </details>
 </blockquote>

-## 8. Dominant Writing Direction
+## 8. Script Transformations

-Write a function that computes the dominant writing direction in a string of text.

-For this task you will need to place the [`scripts.js`](https://raw.githubusercontent.com/KasperKnop/WEB2/main/02%20Functional%20Programming/scripts.js) file next to your solution.
+For the next exercises you will need to place the [`scripts.js`](https://raw.githubusercontent.com/KasperKnop/WEB2/main/02%20Functional%20Programming/scripts.js) file next to your solutions and run your solutions using _node.js_.
 This file contains a SCRIPTS constant with an array of objects, each of which describes a script:

 ```js
 {